Saturday, October 28

 at 7pm and 9pm

-Something wicked is brewing this Halloween at Rorschach Theatre as they conjure seven new stories about witches forgotten and familiar.
-Klecksography: Toil and Trouble is the latest entry in Rorschach’s annual extreme new play development event in which seven brand-new plays by local writers are written, rehearsed and produced in just seven days.
+Something wicked is brewing this Halloween at Rorschach Theatre as they conjure five new stories about witches forgotten and familiar.
+Klecksography: Toil and Trouble is the latest entry in Rorschach’s annual extreme new play development event in which five brand-new plays by local writers are written, rehearsed and produced in just seven days.

 CONCEIVED, CURATED AND PRODUCED BY Jenny McConnell Frederick and Randy Baker

 Produced in partnership with CITY WITCHES

 FEATURING: Claire Aniela, Zach Brewster-Geisz, Kathleen Burnard, Misty Demory, Nick Duckworth, Gabrielle Green, Dylan Hares, Emma Lou Hébert, Cristina Ibarra, Kazi Jones, Karen Lange, Torin Lusebrink, Cam Magee, Bryan Norrington, Erica Pierce, Nora Spellane, Callie Trawick, Kim Tuvin, David Walsh and Clancey Yovanovich